Windows 11 KB5101650

 Microsoft lets you choose your preferred color for Screen Tint, and you can customize the feature under Settings > Accessibility.

-Windows 11 KB5101650 also includes several File Explorer-related changes that most of you will eventually notice.
+Windows 11 KB5101650 includes several File Explorer-related changes that most of you will eventually notice.
 First and foremost, if you hover over items in File Explorer’s Home tab, you will now be able to access “Open file location” and “Ask Copilot.”
 If you use Microsoft 365 Copilot, you will see that option instead.

 Windows Latest also observed that File Explorer now launches a bit faster, and it’s not due to preloading.
 I’m told that Microsoft is optimizing File Explorer’s Home tab, so it loads resources faster and is noticeably more reliable.